wdi-sg/project-1/game.md

 # Project #1: [GAME NAME]

 ## Overview
-*]GAME NAME]* is a first-person-shooter game that tests your reflexes and judgement.
+*[GAME NAME]* is a first-person-shooter game that tests your reflexes and judgement.
 Juggle between identifying foes from allies as well as inventory management in the form of ammos and grenades.

 #### How to play
 Use your mouse to aim and shoot.
 Shooting enemies will damage them, some enemies require more shots to kill.
-Failure to kill them before they disappear will reduce your health
+Failure to kill them before they disappear will reduce your health.
 *Grenades* damage all visible enemies.
 Shooting *allies* cause you to lose a health.
 Shoot *ammo boxes* or *med packs* to refill your supplies and health.